-- a problem focused on specific solutions,
+- a problem focused on specific solutions

-- have identified your success metrics, and
+- your success metrics

 …you’re ready to start getting buy-in from your teams.

-Who needs to know
+Who Needs to Know

 It’s important to understand impacted stakeholders.
 Everyone likes to feel heard, and product managers can lean into this when generating awareness of their product vision.

-Tips for receiving feedback
+Tips for Receiving Feedback

-However, you need to go into the process with an open mind and be prepared for tough questions and challenging conversations.
-Product managers hold the keys to the product, the reason why the business exists, and the item that other teams sell, market, budget for, and hire teams to support.
+However, you need to enter the process with an open mind and be prepared for challenging conversations.
+Product managers hold the keys to the product — the reason why the business exists and the item that other teams sell, market, budget, and hire teams to support.

-When to repeat the socialization cycle
+When to Repeat the Socialization Cycle

-Set expectations with your stakeholders of what’s to come, when they’ll receive updates, and how you’ll keep the organization informed.
+Set expectations with your stakeholders of what’s to come, when they’ll receive updates and how you’ll keep the organization informed.